richmahn/en_tn/luk/17/intro.md

 #### Special concepts in this chapter ####

 ##### Old Testament Examples #####
 This chapter uses a series of examples from the Old Testament.
-All of these examples are times when the people did not concern themselves with God.
+All of these examples are of times when the people did not concern themselves with God.
 Properly understanding the meaning of each individual example will be difficult without the necessary background understanding from the book of Genesis.

 #### Important figures of speech in this chapter ####